gits2501/twiz/EXAMPLES.md

 ## Chunked responses
 ### [⬑](#contents)

-When making stream requests the response often come as series of data [chunks](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) from other end.
+When making stream requests the response often come as series of data [chunks](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) from the other end.
 To consume response in chunk by chunk manner set [xhr.onprogress(..)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequestEventTarget/onprogress) callback in `beforeSend` function:

 _**browser:**_
  ```js